anishrana2001/Kubernetes/13 Service/lab.md

 kubectl -n fubar describe service/my-nodeport-service
 ```

 ```
 ClusterIP=`kubectl -n fubar get service/my-nodeport-service | awk '{print $3}' | grep -v CLUSTER`; curl http://$ClusterIP
 ```

+### NodePort service from Command line
-### Create a Deployment test1-deploy under kdp1003 namespace with image nginx and should have 3 replicas.
+#### Create a Deployment test1-deploy under kdp1003 namespace with image nginx and should have 3 replicas.
 Expose the individual pods via a NodePort on the node on which they are scheduled.
 ```
 kubectl -n kdp1003 create deployment test1-deploy --image=nginx
 ```